julisana/structural/README.md

 ## Running the Application
 - Run `npm start` to start up the application itself.
 - The system is listening on port 5000.
 To view the sandbox, go to `http://localhost:5000`
+    - Note: The system saves data to a MongoDB database that lives in Atlas, so changes made via the API will persist between sessions

 ## Running Tests
 - Start with `node node_modules/serverless/bin/serverless.js mongodb start`.
 The MongoDB service will be running on port 12345.